-b) Second Floor Businesses.
+- b) Second Floor Businesses.
 One primary exterior wall mounted sign shall be permitted for each second floor business, not to exceed ten (10) square feet.
-No such sign shall obscure windows or other architectural elements on a building.
+No such sign shall obscure windows or other architectural elements on a building. - c) Methodology for Measuring Sign Face Area.

 3262.
 Projecting signs.
 A projecting sign may be erected in lieu of an exterior sign only when such exterior sign is permitted under Section 3261, providing it does not exceed sixteen (16) square feet per side.
 The projecting sign shall not extend beyond the top of the roof or ridge line of the building.